ragavvenkatesan/HandCricket/README.md

 batsman wins.

 This codebase contains abstract classes for Sooli that we both developed while I was on vacation.
-The example code uses some 'random' players to play the wonderful game of 'Sooli'!
+The [example]('example.py') file uses some 'random' players to play the wonderful game of 'Sooli'!